Packet-Clearing-House/maptable/README.md

        ```
 - `heatmap:` _(object, default: null)_ Add a heatmap on the map - we use concentrated circles on every location in the dataset.
 You can **not** use this with `map.countries.`
     - `heatmap.weightByAttribute:` _(function(d), default: null)_ Which attribute we would weight the gradient. it takes a anonymous function that exposes `d` as one row, and expect a float as returned value.
+    - `heatmap.fallOffStrenght:` _(float, default: 1.0)_ Factor to increase the fall off strength of the color  (the value should strictly more than 0).
     - `heatmap.weightByAttributeScale:` _('log' or 'linear', default: 'linear')_ Which scale we would use for the weight (only if `weightByAttribute` is set).
     - `heatmap.mask:` _(bool, default: true)_ Mask the heatmap with countries so heatmap doesn't go over oceans
     - `heatmap.circles:` _(object)_ Properties of the circles that makes the heatmap gradient